If there’s one thing that can be said about Thai people, it’s that they’re a superstitious bunch.

 4. Wai instead of shaking hands

-Ever since Covid-19 emerged, the whole world has come to understand the benefits of the traditional Thai greeting – the slight bow with the palms pressed together in a prayer-like manner.
+We’ve probably all seen the traditional Thai greeting – the slight bow with the palms pressed together in a prayer-like manner.

 But did you know?